bro-relax/cppug-hackathon-2025/complete-rules.md

             <li><strong>Closing Ceremony:</strong> 20 minutes</li>
             <li><strong>Presentation Order:</strong> Teams may volunteer for preferred slots; cutoff at end of lunch break, then random assignment</li>
         </ul>
+        <p><em>Note: Teams can continue building their projects while presentations are ongoing, ensuring maximum use of the event time.</em></p>
     </div>

     <div class="event-card">